wenceorg/comp4187/site/content/_index.md

 collects the exercises, syllabus, and notes.
 The source repository is [hosted on GitHub]({{< repo >}}).

 This submodule builds on Numerical Algorithms I (Parallel Scientific Computing I) and introduces advanced topics in ODE integration schemes, and spatial discretisation.

 ## Syllabus

-### Numerical Methods
+### Numerical Methods (Term 1)

 Topic 1: Spatial discretisation.
 Finite difference methods for partial differential equations (PDEs), stability, convergence, and consistency;